 Ouch.

-2. Identify the hottest pain point for your best customers, and work from there.
+• Identify the hottest pain point for your best customers, and work from there.
 Big numbers are definitely a pain point for golfers.
 Unfortunately, Wales can’t promise to solve that problem.
 This goes to messaging strategy… Wales has a lot of competition in the golf travel category.
 Their golf courses are not as great as Scotland’s, so they have to come up with a different angle of attack.
 A different strategy altogether.

-3. Identify the messages that are in line with your core brand concept and move those to the top of the list.
+• Identify the messages that are in line with your core brand concept and move those to the top of the list.
 Don’t deviate.
 Oh, if you don’t have any core brand concepts nailed down, we can help you with that.

 On a side-note… When I was working on Bandon Dunes advertising I coined the phrase “Unconditional Love.”
-The visual was just the opposite of the usual pretty picture… a lone player, braced against the elements, carrying his bag up a rise to a flagstick bent by the wind, rain in his face, ocean waves heaving in the background.
+The visual was just the opposite of the usual pretty picture… a lone player, braced against the elements, carrying his bag up a dune to a flagstick bent by the wind, rain in his face, ocean waves heaving in the background.

-It was a great ad, that didn’t run for long because it didn’t include the conventional pretty picture.
+It was a great ad that didn’t run for long because it didn’t include the conventional pretty picture.

 To this day, Bandon Dunes will not publish anything that involves the true weather conditions there.
 Every single social media post is a pretty picture that’s, quite frankly, not authentic to the Oregon Coast experience.

+Instead, Bandon should embrace the elements and include some photos that are not fair weather shots.
+That’s part of what makes links golf so challenging and different… you’re not only pitted against the course, you’re battling the elements as well.
 For me, and for thousands of other Bandonistas, windy days and a little bit of rain is part of the appeal.

 Would you like to learn more about how to develop a message that will really resonate with your target audience?
 Read this post.